avenirer/WoWpi-Guild/README.md

 == Screenshots ==

 1. After you activate the plugin and register to Battle.net Developer website, you must set up the plugin.
 2. Once the members of your guild are imported from Battle.net, you can see them in the "Members" admin section.
 After that, the members will be updated each hour five at a time (of course, if the website is visited), or you can reimport the members from the admin section.
+If something doesn't work, make sure you've synchronized the classes and specializations in the WoWpi Guild settings section (step 3).

 == Changelog ==
+= 1.3.0 =
+* Added recruitment widget
 = 1.2.2 =
 * Quick fixes related to the launch of plugin on Wordpress.org repository = 1.0 =